mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 To configure mirror pulling for an existing project:

+1. _If you have configured two-factor authentication (TFA) for GitHub,_ create a [personal access token for GitHub](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
+If TFA is enabled, this personal access token serves as your GitHub password.
 1. Navigate to your project's **Settings > Repository** and expand the **Mirroring repositories** section.
 1. Enter a repository URL.